Ballyfermot College of Further Education: History

 The college opened in 1979 as the Senior College Ballyfermot Sr. Dr. Margaret Mac Curtain OP was its founding principal.
-Since then the college has worked with a range of educational and industrial partners to develop and offer a wide range of successful courses in further and higher education.
+Since then the college has worked with a range of educational and industrial partners to develop and offer courses in further and higher education.
 The college caters for students from the age of 17 and upwards.
 The college offers a choice of 39 courses of Further and Higher Education in 9 departmental.

 Senior College Ballyfermot (SCB)

 The Senior College opened in September 1979 to provide the Leaving Certificate to students from Ballyfermot.
 After consultation with local secondary schools, it was decided that students from three of the local schools, Ballyfermot Vocational School, Caritas and St Dominic's, would complete their Leaving Certificate exams in the Senior College.
-The new school offered a wide range of subjects to the boys and girls in the area.

-The new College also offered secretarial courses to post Leaving and post-Intermediate Certificate students, as well as pre-employment courses for post-Intermediate students.
+The new college also offered secretarial courses to post Leaving and post-Intermediate Certificate students, as well as pre-employment courses for post-Intermediate students.

-During the 1980s a range of post-Leaving Cert. courses was introduced into the College, including Preliminary Engineering which had links with Dublin Institute of Technology Bolton Street, Hotel Catering and Tourism courses which had links with CERT, business courses and social care courses.
+During the 1980s a range of post-Leaving Cert. courses was introduced into the college, including Preliminary Engineering which had links with Dublin Institute of Technology Bolton Street, Hotel Catering and Tourism courses which had links with CERT, business courses and social care courses.
 Most of these courses continue today.
 In the 1990s the Senior College gave up its Leaving Certificate classes, which returned to the local schools and continued to develop Post-Leaving Certificate courses.

 In 2000 the Senior College changed its name to Ballyfermot College of Further Education (BCFE).